railsuser2014/openobject-doc-book-en/source/book/4/4_09_Accounts/4_09_Accounts_record.rst

 Select a journal and complete the different fields.
 Write an expense as a negative figure and income as a positive figure.

-..
-TODO - check behaviour now
+.. todo:: - check behaviour now

 .. tip::  Entering a date